sseemayer/Py2D/README.md

 Cython support
 --------------
-Parts of Py2D can now by compiled to C modules using Cython.
+Parts of Py2D can now be compiled to C modules using Cython.
 If you do a setup.py build install, you should get binary versions of the supported modules.
 Alternatively, for development, you can compile in-place by running